Changissnz/selfinterest/README.md

-artificial axiom, then a roughly equal understanding can be achieved by noting the whims of certain individuals running contrary to those designated as antagonists, by the basis of a goodness assigned to those favored in narration but not by fate, and these antagonists characteristic of idiocy, lunacy, and conventional sin.
+artificial axiom, then a roughly equal understanding can be achieved by noting the whims of certain individuals running contrary to those designated as antagonists, by the basis of a goodness assigned to those favored in narration but not by narrative fate, and these antagonists characteristic of idiocy, lunacy, and conventional sin.
 But this roughly equal understanding is not comprised of the rule, equivalently the principle, of reason, but of judgment on what is good and bad, thus being at least one layer above the description via artificial axiom; there can be no judgment without the experience of perception or a blind choice.
 Tragedy is one category of suffering, and suffering is a topic very widely discussed because, for the human being, it is a universal